rubenarakelyan/twfyapi/README.md

 # twfyapi

-This package provides a PHP, ASP.NET and JavaScript wrappers for the TheyWorkForYou.com and OpenAustralia.org.au APIs.
+This package provides PHP wrappers for the TheyWorkForYou.com and OpenAustralia.org.au APIs.

 ### Requirements